 In direct opposition to those warm and fuzzy feelings, many of us are seeing fewer people and avoiding even a simple hug between friends.
 Let these books give you a lift during this time of social distancing, isolation, and quarantine.

-Whether you want to fall into a long, sweeping saga, want to visit the romance world for just one book, or are looking for something unusual, you’ll find 9 great suggestions here.
+Whether you want to fall into a long, sweeping saga, need just one book, or are looking for something unusual, you’ll find 9 great suggestions here.

 Long, Sweeping Sagas